roman-milk/roman-milk.github.io/jessicas-change-management.md

  With the speed he was drilling my asshole, Justin didn't hold out very long.
 With a loud grunt, his balls erupted pumping load after load of spunk up my ass chute.
 I felt the hot cum coating my anal walls, filling my ass to the brim.

  There wasn't much time to catch a breath for me after Justin was spent.
 Matt and Taylor had repositioned themselves in front of my face while D-Rod got to work on my pussy.
 With his cockhead, he scooped up some wetness from my crotch to coat his dick and easily slid up my pussy as he only met slight resistance.
 Getting my cunt filled balls deep.
 I was in heaven and started unabashedly moaning around Matt's cock filling my mouth.
-Report_Story #6